BAfsharmanesh/quera_mine_problem/README.md

 image_height   | Image height in pixels
 </div>

-Each Run is separated by woods placed vertically in the core box.<br />
+Each run is separated by a vertical wood pieces placed in the core box.<br />

 The Rock Quality Designation, abbreviated as RQD, is an approximate measure to determine the number of fractures in the rock mass.
 This "percentage criterion" is calculated as follows for each Run:<br />